MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 Required `WidgetEvent` data:

-* `host`
+* `hostId`

-Using this event, it is expected that the Service Worker will enumerate the Widget Instances associated with the `host` and Fetch new data for each.
+Using this event, it is expected that the Service Worker will enumerate the Widget Instances associated with the `hostId` and Fetch new data for each.

 ![](media/resume.gif)